 Should you and the insurance company adjuster disagree on how much depreciation should apply, that could result in your Proof of Loss document being rejected by the insurance company.
 Should this occur, what then?
 Do you file an amended Proof of Loss document?
 The answer is “maybe”.
 Once you have filed a Proof of Loss, you have met your obligation under the policy requirements and the insurance company is technically not able to demand another Proof of Loss.
 Practically speaking, you may want to do so to get the adjuster to agree to a different dollar amount so that you can obtain some funds to begin repairs.
 However, doing

 so infers your first one was incorrect and may make the adjuster think your claim is suspicious or that your original Proof of Loss was inflated and thereby constitutes fraud.

 The Proof of Loss document is a critical piece of your property insurance claim.
 Improper completion or untimely submission may result in your losing your right to make your claim.
 If you miscalculate the replacement cost and actual cash value amounts of your claim, you run the risk of your claim being denied.
-There is no more important document in the entire claims adjustment process; this can’t be stressed enough.
+There is a no more important document in the entire claims adjustment process; this can’t be stressed enough.
 The payment of your claim hinges on the accuracy of this document.

 Have no fear, we at Michigan Fire Claims, Inc., will assist you in any way possible to help you steer clear of all the pitfalls insurance companies are counting on.
 We work for you!